RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Transferring ROMs

-You will not see any game systems (NES, n64, Playstation, etc) on the main menu until you add ROMs!
+You will not see any game systems (NES, n64, Playstation, etc) on the system list until you add ROMs!
 Visit the [Transferring ROMs](Transferring-Roms) page to learn how to transfer ROMs to RetroPie.

 ## Audio